 Text by Lee Ranaldo

 Silver Wonder Press (USA, 2007)

 Perhaps some context is required.
-Along with the book, my copy of which was signed by Lee Ranaldo, one of only one thousand ever printed, (note: now selling on eBay for US$11.45), I also bought an original Daydream Nation tour t-shirt, with the album cover (Gerhard Richter’s ‘Kerze’) printed on the front, against the background of an electric guitar, drumsticks threaded between its strings.
+Along with the book, my copy of which was signed by Lee Ranaldo, one of only one thousand ever printed, (note:), I also bought an original Daydream Nation tour t-shirt, with the album cover (Gerhard Richter’s ‘Kerze’) printed on the front, against the background of an electric guitar, drumsticks threaded between its strings.
 Or at least I thought it was an original.
 I turned it over and saw written across the back ‘Australian Tour 89′, which was all well and good.
 Except the ’89’ had been crossed out, only to be replaced by a big, goofy, handwritten ‘2008’.

 Ranaldo, who plays guitar and sometimes sings songs that are peppered with spoken-word phrasing interspersed with streaks of melody, is perhaps less prolific (in terms of song-writing) than other members of Sonic Youth, but he has nevertheless also built a reputation as a writer, lyricist and performer.
 These diverse performance interests have played out and evolved over decades.

 Clearly, for Ranaldo, and for Sonic Youth, to perform songs from Daydream Nation again (earlier incarnations of which they had been reportedly paid over US$500,000) was a loaded occasion, ripe for disaster but when I saw them perform that night, I realised that while the years may have changed their movements onstage, nothing lacked in their postmodern commitment.

 Ranaldo played upon this obvious time-shift in his almost note-perfect rendition of ‘Hey Joni’ with its strident cyberpunk lyrics (caps intended!):